-Cloud Architecture Diagrams are used to visually document an organization’s cloud computing services.
+Cloud Architecture Diagrams are used to visually document an organization’s enterprise cloud computing services.
 The infrastructure of these services can be complex, so creating a cloud architecture diagram is a good way to describe the cloud environment for your organization’s documentation, make plans for updates, or troubleshoot issues.

 Learn more about cloud architecture diagramming by reading on or jumping ahead to one of the following sections: